The Physics of a Roller Coaster Loop

 There is so much physics going on in the loop of a roller coaster.
 Angular velocity, centripetal acceleration, conservation of energy, force and motion, and more!
 In this Cool Demo, we are going to look at how we can collect the data by using a Hot Wheels track and by placing a PocketLab Voyager on the Hot Wheels car.

 By placing magnets at each connecting section of the track you can now generate “gate” times with PocketLab’s magnetometer.
-Using a 3D printer you can print a new set of connectors that are designed to house a small magnet (3D print files are available to download in the resource section).
 When the car passes over these sections of the track you will be able to see a change in the magnetic field.
 Using this change and time we can come up with “timing gates” at each of these sections, and knowing the distance the car has traveled we can calculate the speed of the car.

 Hot Wheels Demo